 Special Subjects The remainder of the day is spent in mastering academic skills and in specialty classes, such as Spanish, music, practical arts and artistic activities.
-Eurythmy translates speech and music into body movements.
 This leads children to experience moods of poetry, qualities of sounds, and elements of complex social and communicative skills, while developing physical coordination and spatial orientation.
 Other arts, such as wax modeling, dramas, puppetry, and painting are taught by the class teacher and add to the child's joy of learning.